Penstemon linarioides

 Penstemon linarioides is a plant species in the genus Penstemon.
 Its common names include toadflax penstemon, toadflax beardtongue and Colorado narrowleaf beardtongue.
 It grows in Nevada, Arizona, Utah, Colorado, and New Mexico.

+Taxonomy

+Penstemon linarioides was scientifically described in 1859 by Asa Gray.
+He placed the species in the genus Penstemon which is part of the Plantaginaceae family.
+It has four accepted varieties.